Paloma San Basilio: Decade of the 2010

-On January 2, 2016, she premiered a concert along with Los Chicos del Coro de Saint Marc, called "Voces para el alma".
+On 2 January 2016, she premiered a concert along with Los Chicos del Coro de Saint Marc, called "Voces para el alma".

 Farewell Tour 'Hasta Siempre' and new album with Los Chicos del Coro

 Paloma San Basilio announced her withdrawal from the music scene after 40 years.
 For that reason, in 2013 she started a farewell tour and she chose Latin America as a starting point in order to show her gratitude for her artistic career.
 She participated in the Viña del Mar International Song Festival 2014 (Chile) where she won the Silver and the Gold Torch as well as the Silver and Gold Seagull awards.
-She is also working on an album in collaboration with Los Chicos Del Coro, which will include musical songs and versions of classics such as "I Say A Little Prayer" or "Amazing Grace", which were expected to be released in October 2015.
+She is also working on an album in collaboration with Los Chicos Del Coro, which will include musical songs and versions of classics such as "I Say A Little Prayer" and "Amazing Grace", which were expected to be released in October 2015.